 You are here

-The Navigate: Advanced Budgeting I pilot course is recommended for research administrators:
+The Navigate: Advanced Budgeting I course is recommended for research administrators:

 - who have been exposed to and regularly produce basic budgets for sponsored research proposals